TAP-GGC/AlienInvader/README.md

 # Introducing Java Programming Concepts through Making a Retro-style Game
 ## About
+This project was created in an effort to increase interest and participation in computing and technology among K-12 and undergraduate students.
+In our workshop, we walked students through the step-by-step process of developing a simple game in Processing to show that learning the fundamental programming concepts was not as hard as it might seem.
 ## Description
 * Difficulty Level: Medium
 * Target Audience: students of all ages